 The Wisconsin Great River Road is one of the nation’s prettiest drives and is the only designated National Scenic Byway in Wisconsin.

-When traveling the Great River Road through Wisconsin, portions of it hug the Mississippi winding right alongside the river, while other portions run through small towns and beautiful countryside.
-It stretches for 250 miles from Prescott, Wisconsin, to Dickeyville, Wisconsin.
+When traveling the Great River Road through Wisconsin, portions hug the Mississippi winding right alongside the river, while other parts run through small towns and beautiful countryside.
+It stretches 250 miles from Prescott, Wisconsin, to Dickeyville, Wisconsin.
 This drive gives you a glimpse of life in 33 historic small river towns along the way.

-Our Adventure on the Great River Road was filled with romance, adventure, and amazing time spent outdoors.
-Be sure to check out the many things to see and do on the Great River Road.
+Our Adventure on the Great River Road was filled with romance, adventure, and fantastic moments spent outdoors together.
+Check out the many things to see and do on the Great River Road.

 Laura Ingalls Wilder Homestead ~ Pepin

 Pepin is a small community of about 900 located along the Great River Road.
-This charming town is home to quaint shops, amazing vineyards and home to author Laura Ingalls Wilder, who wrote the Little House in the Big Woods series.
+This charming town is home to quaint shops, unique vineyards, and home to author Laura Ingalls Wilder, who wrote the Little House in the Big Woods series.

 Once a year, Laura Ingalls Wilders Days are held in September.
-The festival includes traditional activities from the days when Laura wrote her books ~ Blacksmiths, hand-spinning, woodworking, arts, crafts, and so much more.
+The festival includes traditional activities from when Laura wrote her books ~ Blacksmiths, hand-spinning, woodworking, arts, crafts, and so much more.

 Pepin is home to The Laura Ingalls Wilder Museum and a replica of the cabin in which Laura spent the first six years of her life.